bash-ful/swayca/README.md

 ```sh
 swayca <config-name>
 ```
-where `config-name` is the name of the config file located at `swayca/configs`. commands that may conflict with duplicates (like `bindsym`) may arise, and at the moment the script do not have features to deal with this
+where `config-name` is the name of the config file located at `swayca/configs`. ideally you'd use this script with `bindsym exec` to have hotkeys that change configs commands that may conflict with duplicates (like `bindsym`) may arise, and at the moment the script do not have features to deal with this

 # plans (probably maybe)
 [ ] deal with `bindsym` and other conflicting commands

 [ ] configurable locations of various files/directories used in the script

+[ ] ability to toggle/cycle between themes